1

 10

-A 1937 Union Oil Company of California engraved certificate, crafted by the Jeffries Banknote Company, showcases exquisite design and corporate history.
-With intricate details and elegant typography, it reflects Union Oil’s prominence during a pivotal era in the energy sector, blending financial significance with artistic craftsmanship.
+1937 Union Oil Company of California engraved certificate, crafted by the Jeffries Banknote Company, showcases exquisite design and corporate history.
+The Farmers and Merchants Banks, run by Jonathan Club members

 11